Department of Defense Transitions Legacy Special Immunization Program to Commercial Partners

 DoD’s Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND) partnered with USAMMDA to support the program.
 The JPEO-CBRND’s Joint Project Lead for CBRND Enabling Biotechnologies (JPL CBRND EB), a major stakeholder, managed storage, distribution, and funding for testing of the vaccines.
 Together, the two organizations maintained and updated the SIP roster of vaccines on a regular basis.

 After years of rising costs, dwindling supplies, inconsistent use, and increasing regulatory constraints, DoD leadership made the difficult decision to discontinue the program.
-To continue the long-standing SIP legacy and to best maintain the safety of at-risk laboratory workers, USAMMDA solicited commercial development licenses for the vaccines.
-Upon review of submitted applicants, Defender Pharmaceuticals and Sabin Vaccine Institute were selected in 2023 as the companies to oversee the next phase of the program, allowing for the preservation of decades of knowledge, material, and safety protection.
+To continue the long-standing SIP legacy and to best maintain the safety of at-risk lab workers in these products, USAMMDA solicited commercial development licenses for the vaccines.
+Upon review of submitted applicants, Defender Pharmaceuticals and Sabin Vaccine Institute were selected in 2023 as the companies to oversee the next phase of the program, allowing for the preservation of decades of knowledge, material, and protection (safety).

 “Transitioning the program was a team effort that took a significant amount of coordination, flexibility, and cooperation,” said Pratt, noting that the USAMMDA team worked with JPL CBRND EB and various offices within the U.S. Army Medical Research and Development Command to complete the transition.